Dick Kauffman

 Howard Richard Kauffman (June 22, 1888 – April 16, 1948) was an American professional baseball player whose career spanned 11 seasons, two of which were spent in Major League Baseball with the St. Louis Browns (1914–15).
 Kauffman, a first baseman, compiled a career major league batting average of .259 with 10 runs scored, 36 hits, nine doubles, two triples, and 16 runs batted in in 44 games played.
 His professional career began in 1911 with the minor league York White Roses.
 Kauffman's first major league season was 1914.
 He was again called-up in 1915.
 After that season, he played exclusively in the minor leagues.
 He has a career minor league batting average of .279 with 1,239 hits in 1,217 games played.
 In the minors, he played with the York White Roses (1911–12), Elmira Colonels (1913–14), Atlanta Crackers (1915, 1920–21), and Nashville Volunteers (1916–19).
 Before turning professional, Kauffman, an East Lewisburg, Pennsylvania, native, attended Bucknell University, and Susquehanna University, respectively.

 Early life

 Kauffman was born on June 22, 1888, in East Lewisburg, Pennsylvania, to Charles, and Emma Kauffman, both of Pennsylvania.
 Charles Kauffman worked as a carpenter.
 Dick Kauffman had four siblings; brothers Calvin, Edwin, and Charles; and sister Jennie.
-In 1907, Dick Kauffman attended Bucknell University in Lewisburg, Pennsylvania.
+In 1907, Kauffman attended Bucknell University in Lewisburg, Pennsylvania.
 From 1908 to 1909, Kauffman attended Susquehanna University in Selinsgrove, Pennsylvania.
 He was a three-sport star at the school, playing football, basketball, and baseball.
-In 1908, as a member of the school's football team, Kauffman registered a 90-yard run against his former school, Bucknell University.
-Kauffman played outfielder on the Susquehanna's baseball team.
+In 1908, as a member of the school's football team, Kauffman registered a 90-yard run against his former school, Bucknell.
+Kauffman played outfield on the Susquehanna's baseball team.
 In a game against Franklin & Marshall College in 1908, he compiled five hits, including three home runs.
 In 1910, Kauffman played semi-professional baseball in Mifflinburg, Pennsylvania.